bjsvwcur/arp_npl_ili2pg4.3.1/README.md

 ```

 NPL Daten in die DB importieren:
+  Start the GRETL job (use the --job-directory option to point to the desired GRETL job; find out the names of your Docker networks by running docker network ls):
 ```
   sudo -E $PWD/start-gretl.sh --docker-image sogis/gretl-runtime:latest --docker-network arpnplili2pg431_nplgretljobs --job-directory $PWD/arp_npl_import/  replaceDataset -Pxtf=2408.xtf
 ```